 Early this morning at the crack of dawn after morning coffee, head out for another exciting game drive for about four hours.
 Possible wildlife which may be seen on your safari may include lion, elephant, buffalo, white rhino, leopard, giraffe, zebra, wildebeest, impala, kudu, waterbuck, grey duiker, warthog, vervet monkey, chacma baboon, slender mongoose, tree squirrel - which are all fairly common.

 After lunch you may wish to stay at camp and siesta instead of continuing on with the game viewing drive into the afternoon.
-Although the heat minimises animal movement it is always worth going on a game viewing drive after lunch.
+Although the heat minimises bird and animal movement it is always worth going on a game viewing drive after lunch.
 Sometimes it's nice to park up at a waterhole and wait patiently to see what animals come to drink.
 You never know what you might see!
-Late afternoon is another productive time for game viewing as the day starts to cool down ensuring further animal movement.
+Late afternoon is another productive time for game viewing as the day starts to cool down ensuring further wildlife movement.

 Take your flight from Kruger Mpumalanga International Airport to Livingstone today.
 This flight operates on Mon/Wed/Fri only.

 A host of exciting activities are available both at the lodge and in nearby Livingstone Town.
 The following activities are included during your stay, but may be subject to seasonal variations: Tour of Victoria Falls (choice of Zambian or Zimbabwe side, passport conditions apply), Sunset cruise, Makoro trips, Nature trail, Cultural Tour of Siankaba village, or visit Mandia School by foot or mountain bike.
 One trip per stay to either the Zambian or the Zimbabwean side of the Falls per stay – excludes Zimbabwe visa fee.
 Also included in your stay are all meals, local brand drinks, scheduled lodge activities, and laundry.